teixeira308/doc-filler-api/README.md

 - **TypeORM**: An ORM (Object-Relational Mapping) library for TypeScript and JavaScript (ES7, ES6, ES5).
 - **bcrypt**: A library to hash passwords.
 - **jsonwebtoken**: A library to work with JSON Web Tokens (JWT).
+- **winston**: A versatile logging library for Node.js.
+- **swagger-jsdoc**: Generates Swagger/OpenAPI documentation from JSDoc comments.
+- **swagger-ui-express** : Serves Swagger UI for visualizing and interacting with API documentation.
+- **pizzip**: A library for handling ZIP files, used in conjunction with `docxtemplater`.
+- **docxtemplater**: A library to generate `.docx` files based on templates.

 ## Installation